MidnightCommander/website/docs/coding-style.md

     ...
 ```

-Don't put more than one statement on a line:
+Do not put more than one statement on a line:

 <div class="grid" markdown>
 ```c title="Right"